 Thus, Qui-Gon’s tragic death robbed Anakin of more than just a mentor.
 It robbed him of a surrogate father, one entrusted by his mother to look after her beloved son.
 It would be the first of the Sith’s victories against Anakin and the Jedi; the first in their slow mission to turn this ambitious but good-hearted boy into the vengeful and ruthless villain.

 But for a while, there was hope.
-Obi-Wan initially had reservations of his charge, but he trusted in his Master Qui-Gon’s judgement.
+Obi-Wan initially had reservations about his charge, but he trusted in his Master Qui-Gon’s judgement.
 The young Jedi Knight took it upon himself to train the young Anakin.
 The boy had saved the day the for the Jedi Order, but crucially, they rejected him.

 And as the boy grew into a young man, Obi-Wan began to see him as more than his student.
 They became brothers, both in arms and affection, both having had the same man as their adoptive father.
 They bonded in their mutual loss.
 But for Obi-Wan, Anakin’s destiny as the Chosen One marked their relationship with the hard strain of fate and duty.

 As for Anakin, his inquisitive and obsessive nature guided his passionate learnings and actions as a boy.
-But that same nature enabled an obsessive attachment with Padmé.
+But that same nature enabled an obsessive attachment to Padmé.
 And attachments are deeply forbidden by the Jedi Order.

 His feelings for Padmé grew into something more than a desire for friendship.
 Padmé Amidala would be unaware of these impassioned feelings until many years later.
 And by then, the boy’s unrequited love would come to define the young man he grew into.